 Fletcher, Zachariah T.(born: June 12, 1846 - died: February 14, 1927) This entry was suggested by Nubia Lateefa.

 Some sources credit Jenny Smith Fletcher with the founding of the Nicodemus School.
 She was also a founding member of the AME Church.
 She served as president of the Daughters of Zion and Sons of Unions, a benevolent organization.
-Jenny's father was W. H. Smith who was president of the Nicodemus Company that founded the community of Nicodemus.
+Jenny's father was W. H. Smith, who was president of the Nicodemus Company that founded the community of Nicodemus.

-Sources: see Zachariah Fletcher's record in the U.S. Civil War Soldier Records and Profiles in Ancestry; see Zachariah T. Fletcher at the National Park Service webpage; see Jenny Smith Fletcher and Z. T. Fletcher at the Colored Conventions Project webpage; see "Postal changes," The Commonwealth [Topeka], 09/20/1877, front page; see Z. T. Fletcher on p.
-3 of the Junction City Tribune, 09/20/1877; additional information about the early development of Nicodemus can be found in the article "County of Graham" Graham County Lever, 02/18/1881, pp.2-3; "The Wife of Z. T. Fletcher of Nicodemus ...," The People's Reveille, 01/14/1897, front page; see Zachariah T. Fletcher at Find A Grave.
+Sources: see Zachariah Fletcher's record in the U.S. Civil War Soldier Records and Profiles in Ancestry; Zachariah T. Fletcher at the National Park Service webpage; Jenny Smith Fletcher and Z. T. Fletcher at the Colored Conventions Project webpage; "Postal changes," The Commonwealth [Topeka], 9/20/1877, front page; and Z. T. Fletcher on p.
+3 of the Junction City Tribune, 9/20/1877.

 Additional information about the early development of Nicodemus can be found in "County of Graham," Graham County Lever, 2/18/1881, pp. 2-3; "Historic Resources Study: Nicodemus National Historic Site," a detailed report of the Midwest Regional Office of the National Park Service; and "African American Homesteaders in the Great Plains on the National Park Service website.